fanf2/pcg-dxsm/README.md

 A linear congruential random number generator looks like:

         state = state * mul + inc;

-The multiplier `mul` is usually fixed; the increment `inc` can be fixed, but PCG implementations usually allow it to be chosen when the RNG is seeded.
+The multiplier `mul` is usually fixed; the increment `inc` can be fixed, but PCG implementations usually allow it to be configured when the RNG is seeded.

 A bare LCG is a bad RNG.
 PCG turns an LCG into a good RNG: